Midna: Appearances

-Video games

-Midna's game of origin, Twilight Princess, reveals her backstory as being the next in line to rule the Twilight Realm, making her the eponymous "Twilight Princess".
-However, the power-obsessed Twili Zant usurps the throne from Midna using powers granted to him by Ganon to turn their people into monsters.
-Stripped of her power and turned into a diminutive imp-like creature, a vengeful Midna finds a fragment of the Fused Shadow prior to witnessing Link's capture and transformation into a wolf by Zant's Shadow Beasts.
-Seeing use in him, Midna rescues Link and convinces him to help her find the other Fused Shadow fragments to regain her birthright.
+Twilight Princess

+Midna first appeared in The Legend of Zelda: Twilight Princess, where she was the ruler of the Twilight Realm until the villain Zant usurped the throne and turned her into an imp, taking a piece of an artifact called Fused Shadow.
+She decided to use the protagonist, Link, who has been turned into a wolf, and helps him escape his captors in order to get the other pieces of the Fused Shadow.
 Over time, Midna becomes less insensitive and sassy toward Link.
-After obtaining the last Fused Shadow, Zant catches the two of them off-guard and seizes the Fused Shadows, exposes Midna to the Light Spirit Lanayru and makes her fall ill; and curses Link to remain in wolf form, causing him to seek the Master Sword to reverse this.
-Princess Zelda heals Midna, causing herself to disappear.
-After obtaining the Master Sword, Link and Midna begin their search for the Twilight Mirror.
-Upon discovery of the mirror, they find that Zant has broken it and scattered its pieces.
-After the mirror's restoration, Midna and Link travel to the Twilight Realm and defeat Zant.
+After obtaining the last Fused Shadow, Zant catches the two of them off-guard and seizes it, exposing Midna to the Light Spirit Lanayru and making her fall ill while also cursing Link to remain in wolf form.
+Link seeks out the Master Sword to heal Midna, with Princess Zelda healing Midna, causing herself to disappear.

+After obtaining the Master Sword, Link and Midna begin their search for the Twilight Mirror, only to find that Zant has shattered it.
+After finding the pieces and restoring it, Midna and Link travel to the Twilight Realm and defeat Zant.
 The two of them travel to Hyrule Castle to defeat Ganondorf, the source of Zant's power.
-After defeating Ganon's Bestial form, Midna uses the power of the Fused Shadows to attempt to finish off Ganondorf, but is found to have been unsuccessful when Ganondorf approaches Link, crushing the fragment of the Fused Shadow that Midna wore on her face as a mask.
+Midna uses the power of the Fused Shadows to attempt to finish off Ganondorf, but is found to have been unsuccessful when Ganondorf approaches Link, crushing the fragment of the Fused Shadow that Midna wore on her face as a mask.
 After Ganondorf is defeated and Hyrule Castle is destroyed, Midna is restored to her original humanoid form.
 She returns to the Twilight Realm and shatters the Mirror of Twilight, separating the Light and Twilight Realms and preventing a potential repeat of Zant's actions by someone else.